In today's competitive landscape, scoping out potential buyers and convincing them to invest in your product requires more work than it used to.

 With effective prospecting, you can adopt a more targeted approach to selling by identifying the decision-makers early on.

-On average, a high-performing sales team spends 15 minutes researching a new lead before contacting them.
-Once they find prospects that closely match with their buyer persona, they're able to spend more time on the actual selling: closing deals, customer support, and relationship management.
+Once a high-performing sales team finds prospects that closely match with their buyer persona, they're able to spend more time on the actual selling: closing deals, customer support, and relationship management.

 Besides boosting team productivity (here are a few tools for that), vetting your potential prospects also accelerates your marketing campaigns and fuels your CRM with fresh business opportunities.